-- B: sec list → sec list → bool is a binary relation on sequences of secrets.
-It specifies a lower bound on the uncertainty of the observer about the secrets, in other words, an upper bound on these secrets' declassification. - T: trans → bool is a unary predicate on transitions.
+- B: secret list → secret list → bool is a binary relation on sequences of secrets.
+It specifies which secret sequences have to be indistinguishable for an observer.
+Hence, it gives a lower bound on the uncertainty of the observer about the secrets, or in other words, an upper bound on these secrets' declassification. - T: trans → bool is a unary predicate on transitions.
 It specifies a "way out" of the bound, that is, a condition under which the bound is not required to hold-such as an observer legitimately acquiring a role granting him access.

-In this context, BD security states that O cannot learn anything about S beyond B unless T occurs.
+In this context, BD Security states that O cannot learn anything about S beyond B unless T occurs.
 Formally: